 Updating Your Information

-Students, faculty, and staff are strongly urged to provide contact information to the university for this system, and keep it up to date.
+Students, faculty, and staff are encouraged to review their contact information and keep it up to date.
 The university will reserve this system for emergencies only.
 Each year, the campus community will receive an email from the Incident Command Team as a reminder to update contact information to ensure messages are sent to active phones and email addresses.
 You can also access your account to update your information any time you have a phone number or email address change:

 - Access any Internet browser on any computer.

-- Login with the Member ID and Password that you previously created.
+- Login with the Username and Password that you previously created.